CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ## Exercise 4: Configuring monitoring of Azure VMs

+In this exercise, you configure diagnostic settings and enable VM Insights on an Azure VM to monitor its performance, health, and dependencies by setting up a data collection rule and linking it to a Log Analytics workspace.

 ### Task 1: Configure diagnostic settings and VM Insights

 In this task, you enable guest-level diagnostics for an Azure VM, review performance and log collection settings, and activate Azure VM Insights to monitor the VM’s performance, health, and dependencies using a data collection rule.